aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

-* **This above drawn line is way oﬀ.
+* **This above-drawn line is way oﬀ.
 For example, according to the line, a 1000 sq foot house should sell for $310,000, whereas we know it actually sold for $200,000.**

 ### **Here's a better line:**